Liouville quantum gravity spheres as matings of finite-diameter trees: Preliminaries

 \section{Preliminaries}

 In this section, we will review some preliminary facts about random processes and quantum surfaces.
 We will begin in Section~\ref{subsec::bessel_levy} with a short review of Bessel and stable L\'evy processes.
-Next, in Section~\ref{subsec::surfaces} we will remind the reader of the various types of quantum surfaces which were constructed in \cite{dms2014mating} and are relevant for the present article.
+Next, in Section~\ref{subsec::space_filling_sle} we will give a review of space-filling $\SLE_{\kappa'}$ as constructed in \cite{MS_IMAG4}.
+Then in Section~\ref{subsec::surfaces} we will remind the reader of the various types of quantum surfaces which were constructed in \cite{dms2014mating} and are relevant for the present article.
 Finally, in Section~\ref{subsec::maps}, we will record an elementary estimate for conformal maps which will be used when we perform cutting/gluing operations on quantum surfaces.